cwinters/cwinters.github.io/now/index.md

 __Work__

-* My last day at Turnitin was May 21!
-I'll be starting at [the US Digital Service](https://usds.gov/) on June 21.
-I don't know what projects I'll be on yet, but I'm really excited!
+* Three months in at [the US Digital Service](https://usds.gov/) on June 21 and it's going great.
+I think.
+Onboarding and working entirely remotely has been more difficult than I anticipated.
+But the mission is amazing and the people I work with are among the best of my entire career.
+Really inspiring, and quite humbling.

-(updated 8-June-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 27-September-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)